The following teaching is inspired by The TORAH Portion “BESHALACH/When He (Pharoah) Sent or Let Go”.

-Rather, Pharoah bowed HIS knee before ABBA YAHUVEH ELOHIM thereby acknowledging HIM as the only GOD (a.k.a YAH/ELOHIM).
-At that point, YAHUVEH ELOHIM had mercy on him then order one of HIS Holy Angels to Pharoah.
-The Angel carried Pharoah to Nineveh (present day Mosul, Iraq) where Pharoah ruled and reigned for a long time.
+Rather, Pharoah bowed HIS knee before ABBA YAHUVEH ELOHIM thereby acknowledging HIM as the only YAH (a.k.a ELOHIM).
+At that point, YAHUVEH ELOHIM had mercy on him then ordered one of HIS Holy Angels to Pharoah.
+The Holy Angel carried Pharoah to Nineveh (present day Mosul, Iraq) where Pharoah ruled and reigned for a long time.
 There are therefore some misleading parts of the movie titled: “The Ten Commandments” by Charlton Heston.
 Verse 41 below confirms what happened to Pharoah:

 Book of Jasher, Chapter 81

 1 And the children of Israel journeyed from Rameses to Succoth, about six hundred thousand men on foot, besides the little ones and their wives.